EmanueleGendy/operator-bases/README.md

-Sure, here's a draft README file for the Mathematica code:

 # Matrix Invariant Relations

 This Mathematica notebook explores algebraic relations between matrix invariants built from combinations of Yukawa coupling matrices and a "spurion" matrix in the context of some theoretical physics model.